remult/remult/docs/guide/tutorial-react.md

    The `algorithms` property must contain the algorithm used to sign the JWT (`HS256` is the default algorithm used by `jsonwebtoken`).

-6. Add the following code to the `AppComponent` class, replacing the existing `constructor`.
+6. Add the following code to the `App` function, replacing the existing `constructor`.

-   *src/app/app.component.ts*
+   *src/App.tsx*
    ```ts
    constructor(public remult: Remult, private auth: AuthService) {
    }